feathersjs/feathers/docs/api/hooks.md

 > **Pro Tip:** `app.service(<servicename>).hooks(hooks)` can be called multiple times and the hooks will be registered in that order.
 Normally all hooks should be registered at once however to see at a glance what the service is going to do.

 ## Application hooks

 ### Service hooks

 To add hooks to every service `app.hooks(hooks)` can be used.
 Application hooks are [registered in the same format as service hooks](#registering-hooks) and also work exactly the same.
 Note when application hooks will be executed however:

+- `around` application hook will run around all other hooks
 - `before` application hooks will always run _before_ all service `before` hooks
 - `after` application hooks will always run _after_ all service `after` hooks
 - `error` application hooks will always run _after_ all service `error` hooks